jayathachan/Cashflow_optimization/README.md

 - Containerize app with Docker

 ## Contact Information
-Feel free to contact me at gande.vi@northeastern.edu for any questions or improvements related to this project.
+Feel free to contact me at chandra.ja@northeastern.edu for any questions or improvements related to this project.